williamfiset/FastJavaIO/README.md

 int integer6 = in.nextInt(); // 0
 int integer7 = in.nextInt(); // 1
 int integer8 = in.nextInt(); // -727379969, this int value overflowed!
 No safety check
-                             // gets done for this.It is assumed the user knows the
+                             // gets done for this.
+It is assumed the user knows the
-                             // range of the values they're reading from the stream int integer9 = in.nextInt(); // Nothing left in stream so an error is thrown
+                             // range of the values they're reading from the stream int integer9 = in.nextInt(); // Nothing left in stream so an exception is thrown
 ```

 #### .nextString() example